UEFA.com fonctionne mieux avec d'autres navigateurs

 Group F: Greece, Germany, Northern Ireland, Georgia, Latvia, Malta

-Greece celebrate beating Germany
+Greece celebrate their October win in Germany

-Greece celebrate beating GermanyGetty Images
+Greece celebrate their October win in GermanyGetty Images

 Group G: Norway, Israel, Bosnia and Herzegovina, Netherlands, Slovenia